raas-dev/configent/README.md

 If git is not present, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.

-Then the respective tag from this git repo is cloned to `$HOME/configent`, or the current master is pulled in the directory if it already exists.
+Then the respective tag from this git repo is cloned as `$HOME/configent`, or main branch is pulled in the directory if the directory already exists.

 ### GUI apps